koreymacdougall/config_files/notes/cheatsheet.md

 ## view active shell
     - echo $0
+## change to new user and move to their home dir
+    - su - {uname}
+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...
+        - note the dash
 ## convert text into column formatted text
     - column -t
 ## redo sequence of shell comands